• Blog

 The phrasing "to film" is important to recognize, as the verb form is imperative to how our three terms have become interchangeable.
 The term originates from the medium used to capture motion pictures.

-It's important to note that 'film' is often associated with motion pictures that are considered to have higher societal value and demand more from the audience.
+Again, it's important to note that "film" is often associated with motion pictures that are considered to have higher societal value and demand more from the audience.
 For instance, would you categorize the French Art House motion picture "Portrait of a Lady on Fire" as a film or a movie?

 Contrast that with "Avengers: Age of Ultron," which many would consider a movie (including famed director Martin Scorsese).

-Some suggest that a 'movie' is a commercial product designed for mass consumption, primarily to generate profit and provide entertainment that meets audience expectations.
-On the other hand, a 'film' is thought to address more serious themes with an artistic intent.
+In terms of the movie vs. film debate, some suggest that a "movie" is a commercial product designed for mass consumption, primarily to generate profit and provide entertainment that meets audience expectations.
+On the other hand, a "film" is thought to address more serious themes with an artistic intent.

 Today, video has taken on several new meanings in the context of digital media.
 Quite like how a floppy disk is commonly used as a save icon, despite being as outdated as a VHS, video is the common term used when referring to any form of digital visual media with motion.